 Whilst residing within the catchment area for a school forms an element of the oversubscription criteria, it does not guarantee a placement on this basis.
-The Local Authority will refuse to admit above the school's admission number, unless the application complies with the permitted exceptions listed on page 26.
+The Local Authority will refuse to admit above the school's admission number, unless the application complies with the permitted exceptions.